 A TSA rep told me that turkey and stuffing should be solid enough to pass muster, but mashed potatoes are a bit too gel-like.
 As for baked goods, the latest word from the TSA is that travelers can take pies, cakes, and other bakery products through security—but be prepared for additional screening.

-You may bring solid snack foods such as pretzels, potato chips, or carrot sticks for the plane, but you might want to hold the peanut butter and jelly sandwich.
+You may bring solid snack foods such as pretzels, potato chips, sandwiches, or carrot sticks for the plane, but spreadable items like peanut butter or hummus are subject to the 3-1-1 rule.
 Single-serving packages of condiments are permitted as long as they fit within your single zip-top bag.
 All food must be securely wrapped or in a spill-proof container.

 My advice?
 If you have any doubts about a particular food, either check it or leave it at home.
 After all, you can always buy food or drinks after you pass through the security checkpoint if you need some munchies for the plane.